 Take-home tests vs whiteboard coding are very opinionated in the tech community.
+The major pain point of take-home assignment is the risk be ghosted after spending hours on a project.

 Some argue take-home challenges reproduce the real work environment with developer tools that anyone can do at their own convenience.
 The very same camp argues that whiteboard coding (algorithms + data structure) does not reflect daily routine.